 I would absolutely, 100% get this done again.
 A three week manicure with nary a chip (that people frequently compliment)?
 It doesn’t get much better than that.
 Out of my three nail product purchases, this was the most expensive (ranges from $25-$45 in my area), but it also lasted the longest.
 It took the most time to apply, but there is also no dry time involved.

-If you are a low maintenance nail girl like me, a shellac manicure is a great way to go.
+If you’re a low maintenance nail gal (or fella) like me, a shellac manicure is a great way to go.
 Once the application process is over, you don’t have to pay any attention to your nails for a few weeks.
 (Except to stop and admire how great they look, which I did regularly.)

 So that’s the end of my Nailed It series.
 Anyone have any other easy nail products or techniques I should know about?